 Hollywood Video

 Built as a dedicated video store, Hollywood Video eventually encompassed a Game Crazy, located in the space which at&t now occupies.
 Game Crazy was a subsidiary company of Hollywood Video, and helped prolong a flailing industry.
-This store shared a parking lot with a small Blockbuster (is that a contradiction in terms?) inside a grocery store.
 The sale advertised below included a dozen Hollywood Video rentals with the purchase of an XBOX 360.

-Here's the remaining original floorspace.
-The once-great Hollywood Video now houses three businesses with room for another: This store was big enough to effectively become a strip mall!
+Here's the remaining original floorspace of the once-great Hollywood Video.
+The building now houses three businesses with room for another.
+This store was big enough to effectively become a strip mall!

 DVD Rental Store